mike-gimelfarb/mike-gimelfarb.github.io/_projects/jaxplan.md

         "name": "Michael Gimelfarb",
         "url": "http://mike-gimelfarb.github.io"
     },
-    "description": "<p>pyRDDLGym-jax provides JAX compilation of RDDL description files, and a differentiable planner in JAX.</p>"
+    "description": "<p>pyRDDLGym-jax is an extension of the pyRDDLGym ecosystem, leveraging the JAX library for automatic differentiation and gradient-based planning.
+It translates and compiles RDDL description files into differentiable simulators.
+It also supports various planning methods, including deep reactive policy networks and straight-line planning, risk-aware planning, and provides tools for automatic hyper-parameter tuning.</p>"
   }
 ---